 Production capacity would triple.
 Employment would more than double to 80 workers, Bobbe predicted.

 Hernando County commissioners were supportive.
-They took the first step toward issuing $5-million in industrial development bonds to finance the expansion of the plant at Summit Road and Main Street.
+They took the first step toward issuing $5-million in industrial development bonds to finance the expansion of the plant.

 But Bobbe's plans have fizzled.